sdss/mangadap/docs/development.rst

 Development Guidelines
 ======================

-The development strategy for the DAP has been allow for high-level interaction with the software to make subtle changes to its execution parameters.
+The development strategy for the DAP has been to allow for high-level interaction with the software to make subtle changes to its execution parameters.
 For help with the high-level interaction with the DAP parameters, see the description of its :ref:`execution`.